openfga/openfga.dev/README.md

 ```

 ## Contributing
-Please review the Contributing Guidelines before sending a PR or opening an issue.
+Please review the [Contributing Guidelines](https://github.com/openfga/.github/blob/main/CONTRIBUTING.md) before sending a PR or opening an issue.

 ## Issue Reporting
-If you find a bug or inaccuracy in the documentation content, please report it in this repository's issues section.
+If you find a bug or inaccuracy in the documentation content, please report it in this repository's [issues section](https://github.com/openfga/openfga.dev/issues).
 Please do not report security vulnerabilities on the public GitHub issue tracker.
-The Responsible Disclosure Program details the procedure for disclosing security issues.
+Refer to [the security policy](https://github.com/openfga/.github/blob/main/SECURITY.md) for disclosing security issues.

 <!-- markdown-link-check-disable -->
 ## Author